nycwajet/react-form-with-redux/README.md

 # React Form with Redux

-This application will use React and Redux to allow a user to add items to the Kochab snack table.
+This application will use React and Redux to allow a user to add items to the Menkar snack table.

 ## Base Requirements